Turkey's opposition vows to undo Erdogan's legacy - ExBulletin

 - Turkey’s opposition vows to undo Erdogan’s legacy

-- Hockey legend Bobby Hull, who played for the Blackhawks, passed away at the age of 84
+- Bobby Hull: Hockey Hall of Famer and Stanley Cup champion has passed away at the age of 84